kuwaai/genai-os/docker/README.md

 # Installation for Docker

 ## Software versions
-- Docker Compose V2+
+- Docker Compose V2 or later, tested versions
+  - 2.24.6
-- Docker Engine 18.06.0+
+  - 2.24.7
-- Docker Engine tested version:
+- Docker Engine 18.06.0 or later, tested versions
   - 25.0.3 (git commit: f417435)
   - 25.0.4 (git commit: 061aa95)

-## Environment installation
+## Environment Installation
 The following instructions have been tested on Ubuntu 22.04 LTS, if you are using a different Linux distribution, please refer to the relevant documentation.
 If you need to use GPU for model inference, please install CUDA and NVIDIA Container Toolkit.